Heat wave incoming, week of triple digits ahead - KTVZ

 Happy Saturday, Central Oregon!

-Our skies will be clear Saturday night, with lows on the average side, in the upper 40s to high 50s.
+Our skies will be clear Saturday night, with lows around average, in the upper 40s to high 50s.
 We are still looking at sunny skies for the rest of the weekend.
-Highs will be above average Sunday, with the next warmup truly starting into Monday.
+Highs will be above-average Sunday, with the next warmup truly starting into Monday.

-We will be in the mid 90s Sunday, with the chance for a heat wave starting Monday, with near record-breaking triple digits for several parts of Central Oregon through the entire week.
+We will be in the mid-90s Sunday as a heat wave is expected starting Monday, with near record-breaking triple digits for several parts of Central Oregon and other areas through the entire week.

 Don't forget to download our free KTVZ Local Alert Weather app for the most current conditions and we'll help keep you safe with customizable alerts.